nhtnhanbn/nhtnhanbn.github.io/monash/msa25.md

 Polls are open Monday 1st September to Thursday 4th September.
 Students will vote in elections of MSA office bearers, committees and National Union of Students delegates.

 ### [Election timeline](http://msa.monash.edu/hubfs/MSA%20Election%20Timeline%202025.pdf)

+### Offensive publicity

+Update 3/9/2025 - 23 hours until polls close

+Some of the tickets have had to modify their material after printing to comply with electoral regulations.

+Elevate's flyers and posters have required manual stamping of the authorised officer authorisation and the newly mandated "Please Recycle" notice.
+Party in the MSA's campaign shirts have required adding a sticky note with the authorised officer authorisation, although this was not strictly followed at all times.

+Postering has been predominantly by Change, spruiking their achievements, along with some posters by Elevate attacking the supposed dysfunction of the MSA and underfunding of clubs and societies under Change.

 ### Monash for Palestine endorses Change